Adrian-Lee-IBM/DataStage/dsjob/blogs/GitIntegration.md

 This Api allows users to commit their project as a whole or incrementally into Git.
 When a project is committed to Git, it maintains a specific structure of this project in Git.

 Each action is a single signed commit.
-Commit takes assets from project and writes to Git repo under a branch and a folder.
-User must make sure that each project is maintained into a separate folder to make sure that project data is not overlapped.
+Commit takes assets from the project and writes to the Git repo under a branch and a folder.
+Users must make sure that each project is maintained in a separate folder to make sure that project data is not overlapped.

-Commit can be invoked from UI as shown by pressing the Sync button.
+Commit can be invoked from the UI as shown by pressing the Sync button.

 ![Git commit entire project](gitbulkcommit.png)

-User will have chance to select assets to commit or can commit the entire project.
+Users will have chance to select assets to commit or can commit the entire project.

 ![Add assets to commit](gitbulkcommit2.png)

-User will be prompted to enter commit message
+Users will be prompted to enter a commit message

 ![Add commit message to the PR](gitbulkcommit2.png)

-Once committed to git the repo structure would look like below.
+Once committed to git, the repo structure should look similar to the example below.
 This repo `git-dsjob` has two projects under the branch `dsjob101`.
 Each project is committed to its own folder `dsjob-test` and `dsjob101` respectively.

 ![Folder structure of a project](gitrepo.png)